MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

 $60, $61, $62: zero is sent to Copper data, then $33 to Copper control LO, and $01 to Copper control HI (should keep the Copper in "STOP" state, just modifies indices)

+$68: ULA Control - value $40 written = enable ULA/tilemap mix for blending in SLU 6&7

+$6B: Tilemap Control - value $60 written = 80x32, global attribute (byte map)

+$6C: Default Tilemap Attribute - value $0F written = x+y mirrors and rotate, ULA over T.

+$6E: Tilemap Base Address - value $5B as base address, should read back as $1B.

+$6F: Tile Definitions Base Address - value $5C as base address, should read back as $1C.

 $75, .., $79: again sprite attributes {$00,$00,$0F,$3F,$0A} are written, but this time
- the index should increment after each write, i.e. first attribute lands into sprite $3B and last attribute should land into sprite $3F, leaving the index in undefined state.
+ the index should increment after each write, i.e. first attribute lands into sprite $7B and last attribute should land into sprite $7F, leaving the index in undefined state.

-Note: seems like core 2.00.24 did bring 128 sprites in total?
-So the index is probably well defined $40 then (and increment from $7F is new point of "undefined behaviour").
-To be confirmed (maybe the message is just about 128 sprite patterns for 4-bit mode)!

 $FF: $01 is written, hopefully doesn't damage Victor's board (no idea about legal values)